google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 RETREAT!

 When Sisera saw defeat was upon him, he left his iron chariot and fled on foot.
-Barak saw this and decided to pursue him and the rest of his men all way back to Harosheth Haggoyim -- where the rest of Jabin's army was defeated by Barak and his men.
+Barak saw this and decided to pursue him and the rest of his men back to Harosheth Haggoyim -- where Barak and his men defeated the rest of Jabin's army.

-After reading this, some could ask the question: "Why would Sisera flee on foot, wouldn't the chariot be much faster and stronger against the Israelites, who were on foot?"
+After reading this, some might ask: "Why would Sisera flee on foot?
+Wouldn't the chariot be much faster and stronger against the Israelites, who were on foot?"

-Understand that with the heavy hail storm going on, it made the ground unfit for travel for a heavy iron chariot.
-Remember they were in a valley, which was far from any type of main roads.
+Understand that the heavy hail storm made the ground unfit for travel for a heavy iron chariot.
+Remember that they were in a valley, far from any main roads.

-The Jabin's army strength and intimidation factor came from their nine-hundred iron chariots, which was now rendered useless because of the hail storm and the unstable muddied ground that was caused by it.
+The Jabin's army strength and intimidation factor came from their nine hundred iron chariots, which were now rendered useless by the hail storm and the unstable muddied ground it caused.

 Biblical Prophets - Bible Study Online

-But Sisera was able to escape and fled to the tent of Jael, who was the wife of Heber the Kenite.
+But Sisera was able to escape and fled to the tent of Jael, the wife of Heber the Kenite.
 Understand that the Jabin king of Hazor had good relations with the Kenite clan.
-So when Jael saw Sisera outside her tent, she came out and invited him in; and he went in because of their relationship between the two camps.
+So when Jael saw Sisera outside her tent, she came out and invited him in, and he went in because of their relationship between the two camps.

 Once inside, Sisera had asked that she would not tell anybody who came asking if he was there.
-He had also stated that his was thirsty, so Jael put a covering on him and gave him some milk to drink.
+He had also stated that he was thirsty, so Jael covered him and gave him some milk to drink.

-When he fell asleep Jael went and killed him by driving a long nail through his temple all the way into the ground.
-Its also rumored that she had beheaded him as well (depending on what Bible translation you are reading).
+When he fell asleep, Jael went and killed him by driving a long nail through his temple into the ground.
+It is also rumored that she had beheaded him as well (depending on what Bible translation you are reading).

 Biblical Prophets - Bible Study Online

-Now this may seem like odd behavior from Jael, being that the Kenite Clan had good relations with the Jabin king of Hazor.
-So the question that one might ask: "Why did she kill Sisera?"
+This may seem like odd behavior from Jael, as the Kenite Clan had good relations with the Jabin king of Hazor.
+So, one might ask, "Why did she kill Sisera?"

-Unfortunately, we really don't know why, but we believe that the Lord might have had put it in her heart.
-Because before this had happen, she was making sure that he was put at peace of mind and she made Sisera feel very comfortable to where he was able to fall asleep.
+Unfortunately, we really don't know why, but we believe that the Lord might have put it in her heart.
+Before this happened, she made sure that he was at peace of mind and made Sisera feel very comfortable so that he could fall asleep.

 Biblical Prophets - Bible Study Online

 When Barak was coming by in pursuit, she came out and got his attention and told him that she would show him the man he was looking for.
-So he went with her and saw that Sisera had been killed by a woman just like Deborah had foretold.
-So now on that day, God had subdued Jabin, the Canaanite king.
+So he went with her and saw that a woman had killed Sisera just like Deborah had foretold.
+So, on that day, God subdued Jabin, the Canaanite king.

-The Israelites were delivered out of the hands of Jabin and they grew stronger by the day.
-Because of this, they would grow strong enough to push back and eventually destroy the Canaanite king completely.
+The Israelites were delivered out of Jabin's hands, and they grew stronger by the day.
+Because of this, they would grow strong enough to push back and eventually annihilate the Canaanite king.
 Thus began their forty years of peace.

 Biblical Prophets - Bible Study Online - Deborah the Prophetess - More Related Pages?